technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 # Lab Instructions

-## Exercise 1: Configure Copilot with Dynamics 365
+## Exercise 1: Configure Copilot with Dynamics 365 Customer Service

 In this exercise, you will set up Dynamics 365 Customer Service by signing in, creating a new workstream, and configuring a chat channel.